filecoin-project/DeveloperWG/README.md

-## Welcome!
-Join the conversation at [our next monthly call](https://lu.ma/n1qa6gj6).
-Agenda items can be added [here](https://github.com/filecoin-project/DeveloperWG/issues/new/choose)!

 # Developer WG (DevWG)

+### Hello!
+Looking to connect?
+- Join the conversation in [our next monthly call](https://lu.ma/n1qa6gj6), add agenda items [here](https://github.com/filecoin-project/DeveloperWG/issues/new/choose)
+- Stay in touch in the [Builders Discussions Channel](https://discord.com/channels/1210612276357500978/1234888399647801426)

 ### Mission and Purpose
 The Developer WG is a space to connect with developers, community members, researchers, and others interested in the development of new tools, technologies, and use cases that leverage the Filecoin protocol.